 - You can receive a full-time, paid research position in a Biochemistry Department laboratory for up to 8 weeks.

 - You will be compensated $500/week x 8 weeks (exact dates and fellowship length can be negotiated with your Faculty mentor.)
 Students may not hold concurrent funding from another source unless approved by Biochemistry DUS.

 - You must find a Biochemistry Department faculty mentor (students with ongoing research projects in a biochemistry lab do qualify.)

 Who Can Apply

 All interested students should apply.
-Preference will be given to students who have completed BCH301 or those who have taken or are currently enrolled in BCH302 or other advanced BCH courses will be given preference.
+Preference will be given to students who have completed BCH301, those who have taken or are currently enrolled in BCH302 or other advanced BCH courses, and those with a Biochem concentration.

 How to Apply

 - A statement (1-2 paragraphs) of research goals

 - A statement (1-2 paragraphs) of how this experience will impact your future goals

-- Identify the Biochemistry Department primary faculty member you have spoken to regarding doing summer research, or in whose lab you are currently working
+Identify the Biochemistry Dept primary faculty member that you have spoken to about doing summer research, or in whose lab you are currently working.

 Undergraduate Research Funding